fieldtrip/website/development/integration.md

 ## Dokuwiki - obsolete

-In the past we used [dokuwiki](http://dokuwiki.org/) as the CMS system for our website.
+In the past we used [dokuwiki](http://dokuwiki.org/) as the content management system (CMS) for our website.
 In 2018 we switched to Jekyll and GitHub.

 ## SVN - obsolete